 Many business owners are surprised by the extent to which they are side-lined during liquidation proceedings, as the liquidator steps into the spotlight.
 However, business owners still have important responsibilities during this tumultuous time:

-- As soon as possible, speak with an experienced Accredited Insolvency Practitioner, who can offer valuable guidance to meet the many demands of liquidation.
+- As soon as possible, speak with an experienced Licensed Insolvency Practitioner, who can offer valuable guidance to meet the many demands of liquidation.